-SMA mix can be produced, placed, and compacted to meet the requirements of this specification.
-Place a minimum of 100 tons outside the project limits for each trial demonstration.
+(g) Demonstration.
+Before proceeding with the actual work, demonstrate to the Representative that the proposed SMA mix can be produced, placed, and compacted to meet the requirements of this specification.
+Place a minimum of 100 tons at a location identified on the approved paving operation QC Plan for each trial demonstration.
 Simulate the hauling time for the demonstration.
 Obtain and test three loose mixture samples at the plant for asphalt content, gradation, and draindown and three pavement cores from the demonstration pavement for density.
 Test one set of volumetric specimens for Air Voids at N{design} (V_a) and test for one maximum specific gravity of the mixture value.
 If test results do not meet specification limits for both single and multiple sample tolerances for any parameter, perform another demonstration.